Four Reasons to Choose Canola over Vegetable Oil

 - It can take the heat.
 Broil, sear or even deep-fry to your heart’s content.
 Canola oil has one of the highest heat tolerances of any cooking oil (smoke point of 468° F), so it’s an ideal kitchen partner.
 Smoke points vary with the type of oil.

 - It’s affordable.
-Canola oil costs about the same as vegetable oil, but canola is superior nutritionally with guaranteed performance.
+Canola oil costs about the same as vegetable oil, but with vegetable oil, you just don’t know what oil is in the bottle.

 * The U.S. Food and Drug Administration authorized a qualified health claim for canola oil in 2006 based on limited and not conclusive scientific evidence that suggests that eating about 1½ tablespoons of canola oil daily may reduce the risk of coronary heart disease due to the unsaturated fat content in canola oil.
 To achieve this possible benefit, canola oil is to replace a similar amount of saturated fat and not increase the total number of calories you eat in a day.